BIGJRA/BIGJRA.github.io/rejuv.md

 members sport at least one of Heavenly Wing/Hurricane/Sky Attack, sure to deal heavy damage and tons of OHKOs via an offensive type fielding no immunities.
 But, what if you can outspeed?
 Well… good luck killing anything.
-Since Flying’s weaknesses will be neutered by the weather and Normal’s one weakness is canceled by flying, Unfezant and Pidgeot cannot be hit with super effective moves under the standard circumstances.
-The wind will ruin whatever Rock/Ice/Electric strategies you had in mind, plus Big Pecks activations, and Dragonite’s Multiscale adding to the team’s bulk.
+Since Flying's weaknesses will be neutered by the weather and Normal's one weakness is canceled by flying, Unfezant and Pidgeot cannot be hit with super effective moves under the standard circumstances.
+The wind will ruin whatever Rock/Ice/Electric strategies you had in mind, plus Big Pecks activations, and Dragonite's Multiscale adding to the team's bulk.

 Luckily there are a few solid strategies to consider.
 As stated before, cloud nine users can temporarily disable immunities, so perhaps Drampa